NavinShrinivas/AlgorithmicProblems/UE20CS251-Algorithm/Notes/Unit-1/session-5.md

 Note : using breaks are a bad idea, use break only for switch conditions

-By Dijkstra : structured programming, a algorithmmust have single entry and a single exit.
+By Dijkstra : structured programming, a algorithm must have single entry and a single exit.

 - Retuns right most position of occurence of k